Next Start

 MIG welding nozzles should be stored in their original packaging, which is usually a small plastic bag.
 Keeping them separated from each other and other equipment will ensure they stay free from dents or scratches.
 When handling nozzles, wearing gloves can help prevent contaminants from adhering to them.

-Keeping MIG nozzles clean will ensure that dirt or other debris doesn’t enter the weld puddle by mistake.
-Inspecting nozzles for spatter buildup and cleaning them using recommended tools or with anti-spatter compound is the best way to keep them looking and performing great.
+Regardless, it’s still best practice to clean MIG nozzles regularly to protect the weld puddle from dirt or other debris.
+Inspecting nozzles for spatter buildup and cleaning them using recommended tools or with an anti-spatter compound is the best way to keep them looking and performing great.

 Learn About Welding Tools & Techniques at UTI

-If the process of MIG welding interests you, why not pursue a career doing it?
+If the process of MIG welding and MIG welding nozzles interest you, why not pursue a career doing it?
 The Welding Technology program at Universal Technical Institute (UTI) allows students to learn MIG welding techniques as well as other major welding types.

 Learn more by requesting information from an Admissions Representative today.